Arginine Vasopressin, Plasma

 Diagnosis of psychogenic water intoxication

-As an adjunct in the diagnosis of syndrome of inappropriate secretion of antidiuretic hormone secretion (SIADH), including ectopic arginine vasopressin production
+As an adjunct in the diagnosis of the syndrome of inappropriate antidiuretic hormone secretion (SIADH), including ectopic arginine vasopressin production

 Arginine vasopressin (AVP), also known as antidiuretic hormone (ADH), is a hypothalamic polypeptide that is transported along the axons of the synthesizing neurons into the posterior pituitary gland.
 From there it is released into the systemic circulation after appropriate stimuli.
 The main regulators of AVP secretion are osmotic stimuli, provided by osmoreceptors located in the anteromedial hypothalamus, and volume stimuli, provided by receptors in neck vessels and heart.
 Under physiological conditions, volume stimuli always override osmotic stimuli.

 The absence or presence of AVP is the major physiologic determinant of urinary free water excretion or retention.
 AVP acts principally on renal collecting tubules to increase water reabsorption.
 The antidiuretic effects of AVP are mediated by V2 vasopressin receptors.
 AVP can also increase vascular resistance through stimulation of V1 receptors.

 Diabetes insipidus (DI) is characterized by the inability to appropriately concentrate urine in response to volume and osmol stimuli.
 The main causes for DI are decreased AVP production (central DI) or decreased renal response to AVP (nephrogenic DI).